Why Trying To Play This Role In Your Spouse's Life Will Only Backfire

 • Setting the stage for later abandonment (when your partner outgrows their need for you)

-So I learned to effectively step out of the therapist role into different kinds of relationship roles that so that I can love and truly be loved.
+I learned to effectively step out of the therapist role into different kinds of relationship roles so I can love and truly be loved.

-So, how do you side-step the temptation of stepping into the counselor role on a frequent basis?
+How do you side-step the temptation of stepping into the counselor role frequently?

 Advertisement

-The number one answer is that you must trust in your partner's innate resources to figure it out and get the help he or she needs to turn the corner.
+The number one answer is you must trust your partner's innate resources to figure it out and get the help they need to turn the corner.
 You are allowed to insist they turn a corner if their problems are impacting you and the relationship.
-But if you help them to do so without being asked, then you are stepping into a role that could backfire in the face of the intimacy you crave.
+But if you help them to do so without being asked, you are stepping into a role that could backfire in the face of the intimacy you crave.

-By the way, if you ARE a therapist, consultant or life coach, then you might know how tempting it can be to analyze your friends, partners and loved ones all the time.
+By the way, if you are a therapist, consultant, or life coach, you might know how tempting it can be to analyze your friends, partners, and loved ones all the time.
 It's part of who you are, and it is silly to think you can completely turn it off.
 But you don't have to broadcast it perpetually.

 Advertisement